alexander-heinrich/xor-fuzz/README.md

-# pythonfuzz: coverage-guided fuzz testing for python
+# XOR-Fuzz: coverage-guided fuzz testing for python based on PythonFuzz.

 PythonFuzz is coverage-guided [fuzzer](https://developer.mozilla.org/en-US/docs/Glossary/Fuzzing) for testing python packages.
+XOR-Fuzz is based on PythonFuzz and modifies it in the following way:
+It collects four inputs, creates a mutation mask by xor-ing them to determine commonalities and then directs its mutations towards the differences in the inputs.

 Fuzzing for safe languages like python is a powerful strategy for finding bugs like unhandled exceptions, logic bugs, security bugs that arise from both logic bugs and Denial-of-Service caused by hangs and excessive memory usage.